 eNre (Growth ’16) ran 5,000 clinical research trials in one year through Ochsner Hospital System. eNre’s software streamline the recruiting process for these trials, with an emphasis on cancer and chronic diseases.
 A similar trial saw just 500 people over 3 years.

-High Level Speech & Hearing Center (Startup ‘16, Growth ’17) has provided 8,000 patients with hearing screenings and treatment through our mobile and onsite screenings within local schools, nursing homes, and daycare centers, as well within their permanent outpatient clinic in Harahan.
+High Level Speech & Hearing Center (Startup ‘16, Growth ’17) provides speech and hearing services to 15,000 patients, 90% of whom are on Medicare or Medicaid through their mobile and onsite screenings within local schools, nursing homes, and daycare centers, as well within their two locations in New Orleans.

 Supporting Health Entrepreneurs

 If you have or are looking to start a small business or nonprofit tackling health disparities, we’re here to help.
 Propeller’s Accelerator programs is designed to support entrepreneurs throughout the business lifecycle—from idea, to beta, to growth.
 Hands-on mentorship, access to high-level networks, pro bono technical support, and free office space, are just some of the benefits.
-Learn more about our accelerators, including eligibility and selection criteria, or visit our online application.
+Learn more about our accelerators, including eligibility and selection criteria.